HEROES for ZERO!

 - Energy Conservation Guide: this resource provides schools with the information and tools necessary to develop, implement, and track campus-wide energy conservation campaigns.

-- Zero Energy Certificate: this project based learning curriculum leads students through creating a school zero net energy design proposal.
-Curriculum sections can be used separately or in any order.
-(High school level).
+- Zero Energy Certificate: this project based learning curriculum leads students through creating a proposal for a zero net energy design for their school.
+Curriculum sections can be used separately or in any order (high school level).

 - Energize Schools can further support high school teachers through planning and in-class instructional support from our expert staff.
 Request resources here.
 Learn more here.
-Their program is sponsored by utility companies and is at no charge to schools.
+Their program is sponsored by utility companies and is available at no cost to LAUSD schools.

-- Alliance to Save Energy's PowerSave Schools has empowered students in thousands of schools across the country to save energy in their schools.
-PowerSave students learn about energy and energy efficiency by engaging in hands-on projects, using diagnostic tools to assess energy consumption in their schools and point to ways to conserve.
+- Alliance to Save Energy's (ASE) PowerSave Schools has empowered thousands of students across the country to save energy in their schools.
+PowerSave students learn about energy and energy efficiency by engaging in hands-on projects, using diagnostic tools to assess energy consumption in their schools, and reviewing data results and identifying additional ways to conserve energy.
 PowerSave students use the school building as a learning lab to solve real world problems and generate cultural change by making energy efficiency visible, important, and doable.
-Click here for more information.
+ASE has partnered with LAUSD to implement the EmPowered Schools program for the 2023-2024 school year.
+Sign up for the 2023-24 program here.

 - National Wildlife Federation's Eco Schools Program provides guidelines for energy audits as part of its Energy Pathway that can be found on the website.